cygann/lampscape/README.md

 - [Lampshade](https://a360.co/3MrfjNY)

 The lampshade was 3D printed using [Form Lab's](https://formlabs.com) white resin.
 The lamp shade thickness is 0.05 inches with the wave grooves being about 50% thicker.

+The base was printed with standard PLA filament.
+I then heavily sanded it, applied Bondo & sanded it again (for smoothness), and then applied a thin layer of Shellac before using it as a sandcasting pattern.